overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    The command processes your CSV file, transforms it according to the index mapping structure, and uploads it to Elasticsearch in batches.

-   Full command reference can be seen by running `conductor upload -h`
+   Full command reference can be seen by running `conductor upload -h`.
    </details>

 5. Monitor the upload process: